-To be considered with the requirements of the South African Companies Act, 2008 (Act No 71 of 2008) Section 90(2).
+&lt;sup>12 To be considered with the requirements of the South African Companies Act, 2008 (Act No 71 of 2008) Section 90(2)

-- Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.
+R601.5 A firm or a network firm shall not provide to an audit client that is not a public interest entity accounting and bookkeeping services, including preparing financial statements on which the firm will express an opinion or financial information which forms the basis of such financial statements, unless: (a) The services are of a routine or mechanical nature; and (b) The firm addresses any threats that are not at an acceptable level.
+601.5 A1 Accounting and bookkeeping services that are routine or mechanical: (a) Involve information, data or material in relation to which the client has made any judgements or decisions that might be necessary; and (b) Require little or no professional judgement.
+601.5 A2 Accounting and bookkeeping services can either be manual or automated.
+In determining whether an automated service is routine or mechanical, factors to be considered include the activities performed by, and the output of, the technology, and whether the technology provides an automated service that is based on or requires the expertise or judgment of the firm or network firm.
+601.5 A3 Examples of services, whether manual or automated, that might be regarded as routine or mechanical include: Preparing payroll calculations or reports based on client-originated data for approval and payment by the client.
+Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. • Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values.
+Posting transactions coded by the client to the general ledger.
+Posting client-approved entries to the trial balance.
+Preparing financial statements based on information in the client-approved trial balance and preparing related notes based on client-approved records.
 The firm or a network firm may provide such services to audit clients that are not public interest entities provided that the firm or network firm complies with the requirements of paragraph R400.21 to ensure that it does not assume a management responsibility in connection with the service and with the requirement in paragraph R601.5 (b).

-- 601.5 A4 Examples of actions that might be safeguards to address a self-review threat created when providing accounting and bookkeeping services of a routine and mechanical nature to an audit client that is not a public interest include: - Using professionals who are not audit team members to perform the service. - Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.
+601.5 A4 Examples of actions that might be safeguards to address a self-review threat created when providing accounting and bookkeeping services of a routine or mechanical nature to an audit client that is not a public interest entity include: Using professionals who are not audit team members to perform the service.
+Having an appropriate reviewer who was not involved in providing the service review the audit work or service performed.